JorensM/animated-header/README.md

 1. download the `AnimatedNav` file and include it in your page via `<script/>` tag.
 2. Create an navigation element with items.
-This item should have an id of `nav` if using default options.
+This element should have an id of `nav` if using default options.
 3. Create an underline element.
 It can have any style you want, but it should have `position: absolute`.
 This element should have an id of `underline` if using default options.
 4. Intanstiate the `AnimatedNav` class and optionally pass a single options object